badhanhitesh/MovieMate/README.md

 # MovieMate - The Movie Database

 ### Note
 This project is a task assigned as part of the recruitment drive organized by ADVANTO SOFTWARE PVT LTD for Accucia Software Pvt Ltd, Pune.
-It is an open campus drive conducted by ADVANTO SOFTWARE PVT LTD as a CSR initiative – Placement for All, and it is completely free of cost.
-The project aims to showcase the candidate's technical expertise.

 [Live Link](https://www.themoviedb.org/)